We would like to say a few words to any men who visit this site.

 Daniel Israeli, who features in this video, describes pornography as 'filmed prostitution'.
 It's a challenging insight.
 But watching pornography and buying sex doesn't only abuse the ones being prostituted.
 It's also a form of self-abuse.
 It doesn't achieve intimacy; it compounds loneliness.
 We want to see everyone set free from this cycle of abuse and self-abuse.
 Our wish isn’t to shame anyone.

 It takes courage to break the cycle.
 An honest look at the deeper needs is a starting place.
-Robert Weiss has some helpful things to say about this, and you can find him online.
-We wish there was a sex addiction service in this area.
-Maybe there will be in time.
-Meanwhile, men's support and accountability groups exist in a number of places, addressing different aspects of life such as addiction, mental health or what one group calls 'the battle for sexual sanity'.
+Robert Weiss has some helpful things to say about this, and you can find resources by him online.
+Men's support and accountability groups exist in a number of places around the country, addressing different aspects of life such as addiction, mental health or what one group calls 'the battle for sexual sanity'.
 Some are Christian, some aren't, so you need to find what works for you.
-The Christian group TAG currently have online support options for men struggling with porn and sexual addictions.
+Flint is a great example of one of these, helping men to break free specifically from compulsive habits around pornography and sex buying, and we would be glad to support any men wanting to establish a similar initiative locally.
+In the meantime, the Christian group TAG currently have online support options for men struggling with porn and sex addiction.
 You can find them here: TAG

 Finally, we also recognise that there are men as well as women who sell sex so we don’t see this as exclusively a female issue.
 Just as with women, we realise that for men engaged in street prostitution it’s often tied to issues around substance misuse.
 Unfortunately we can’t support men right now, but Brighter Futures have an adult sex workers project that’s open to both men and women, and you can reach them here.